seanpue/cv/index.rst

 AL 340: Digital Humanities Seminar (Spring 2013, Spring 2014, Spring 2015)

+ASN 291: Introduction to History and Culture of India and South Asia (Spring 2019)

 ASN 491: Literatures of South Asia: Language, Literature, and Belonging (Spring 2016)

+DH 491.1: Data and the Humanities (Spring 2019)

 GSAH 200: Questions, Issues, and Debates in Global Studies (Fall 2014)